Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • No. However, you will need to complete an Absentee / Designee Form if you will not be present during the inspection.
 If you are unable to be present or would like to have a designee be present during the Initial Inspection, please coordinate this with the Approved Inspector.
 Please note that designees must be at least 18 years old.
 If you or your designee won’t be present during the Initial Inspection, you will be able to view and sign your inspection checklist electronically.

-• The inspector will determine whether and how many solar panels in the PV system meet the definition of a Class Panel, and if so, whether they are FDK+ or non FDK+ Panels.
+• The inspector will determine whether and how many solar panels in the PV system meet the definition of a Class Panel, and if so, whether they are FDK+ or non-FDK+ Panels.
 The Inspector will visually inspect and document failed panels and any special conditions that may be a factor in your overall PV System performance.
 You can review the claims protocol for more details about the inspector’s instructions during the inspection.

 • To the extent that you have time remaining on your BP warranty, at the end of the Claims Period you may contact BP’s warranty department to submit a warranty claim.